 - Tax documentation: Accountants are often responsible for preparing and filing tax documents for their clients, so knowing the ins and outs of the various tax forms is critical.
 Knowing the tax documents also requires understanding tax codes.

-Much of the work an accountant does involves using accounting and financial software.
-Beyond having a basic level of computer literacy, familiarity with the following computer programs is useful:
+Accountants often use accounting and financial software to compile and analyze data.
+Beyond a basic level of computer literacy, familiarity with the following computer programs is useful:

 - Excel: creating spreadsheets and data modeling